Layered Mexican Chicken

 black pepper½ pinch

 fat free salsa1 cup(s), mild, medium or hot

 - Preheat oven to 350ºF.
 Coat a lasagna pan with cooking spray.

-- Transfer chicken to a large bowl and add beans, sour cream, 1 cup shredded cheese, chilies, cumin and pepper; mix well and set aside.
+- Transfer chicken to a large bowl and add beans, sour cream, 1 cup of shredded cheese, chilies, cumin, and pepper; mix well and set aside.

-- Arrange 10 tortilla halves in bottom of prepared pan, overlapping pieces to cover surface.
-Top tortillas with 1/3 of chicken mixture and then layer with 8 tortillas halves.
-Spoon 1/3 more chicken mixture over top and then top with remaining 10 tortilla halves.
-Spoon remaining chicken mixture over top and sprinkle with remaining cup of cheese.
+- Arrange half of tortillas in bottom of prepared lasagna pan, overlapping pieces to cover surface.
+Top tortillas with half of chicken mixture, layer with remaining tortillas and then top with remaining chicken mixture.
+Sprinkle with remaining cup of cheese.